 South East Asia Association for Dental Education (SEAADE)

-“To promote the advancement of dental education and research in all institutions, through cooperative efforts of dental educators in the South East Asia region”
+“To promote the advancement of dental education and research in all institutions, through cooperative efforts of dental educators in Asia region”

 - To promote the advancement of dental education and research in all institutions.